amitmerchant1990/reverie/reviewers.md

 ## Other Questions

-### Does automatic review assignment check if the reviewer is an action editor?
-We hope that action editors will also be able to serve as reviewers in some cases, as action editors are often the most experienced members of our community who can provide high-quality reviews on some topics.
-However, when we assign papers we will attempt to balance your load so the overall load of action-edited and reviewed papers is manageable.

 ### Is the list of ARR reviewers and action editors published somewhere?
 Yes, see [here](/people).

-### I got 4 papers.
-Should I expect this load in the future?
-The average monthly load for reviewers should be much closer to 2, but in certain periods (close to large conferences), it's possible that the load is higher.

 ### Am I expected to accept all invitations? or should I select a subset that I am most interested in?
 You are free to decline to review papers, but keep in mind that ARR will be the sole reviewing process for ACL/NAACL in 2022, so a) you won't get separate review requests from conference organizers, and b) the volume should come down in the following months.
 We will be changing the mechanism in the following months such that reviewers will be expected to review the papers they are assigned (unless they feel very unqualified to do so).